osenco/mpesa/README.md

 ## Credits & Acknowledgements

-Mpesa is a service and registered trademark of [Safaricom PLC](https://safaricom.co.ke).
+M-PESA is a service and registered trademark of [Safaricom PLC](https://safaricom.co.ke).

 ## Licensing